LukeTheoJohnson/thing-explainer/README.md

 # thing-explainer

-I found a thing.
 Sometimes you want the true answer, but easy.

 This work is a thing that reads what you write.
 Every word has to be one of the ten hundred words that all people use most.
 If you do use a word not in it, this thing points at the word to change.
 It changes until every word left is one of the ten hundred words.